daniel-melanson/spire-api.melanson.dev/README.md

 `Section` and `Course` records have an included `_updated_at` field which document when their information was last updated.

+The crawler implements a "quick scrape" feature, that will scrape section information from the search results and avoid having to visit the sections page.
+A section will be scraped if one of the following is true:

+-   Section does not exist in database
+-   Section is combined with another section
+-   Scraped status (open, closed, wait-listed) is different from what is stored
+-   Scraped enrollment total (# of students in enrolled in a course) is different from what is stored
+-   Scraped enrollment capacity (# of students allowed to enroll) is different from what is stored

+Scraping routine as of October 2023:

+-   Academic Calendar: Once a week
+-   Courses: Once every two weeks
+-   Sections (quick): Once a week

 ### Coverage

 Every course (and subject) in the course catalog ("Browse Course Catalog") is scraped.

 Every section during or after the Fall 2018 term is scraped.
 But only sections that will reasonably be updated are scraped routinely.
 Meaning, once posted, terms are scraped routinely until they are considered over (Spring ends in June 1st, Summer ends in September 15th, Fall ends in January 1st, Winter ends in February 15th).

-Scraping routine as of October 2023:
-- Courses: Once a month
-- Sections: Every week

 ## Inconsistencies

 Instructor names are assumed to be unique.
 This makes handling cases where staff names are documented without emails nicer to handle.
-This does come with the drawback that some staff might be merged together (considered the same person despite having different emails).
+This does come with the drawback that some staff members might be merged together (considered the same person despite having different emails).
 However, I do not think that this will happen frequently and the benefit of matching sections labeled without an email is outweighs this.

 ## Organization